quaid/docs/centos/content.md

 # CentOS image documentation

-The `centos:latest` tag will always be the most recent version currently available.
+The `centos:latest` tag is always the most recent version currently available.

-CentOS offers regularly updated images for all active releases.
+The CentOS Project offers regularly updated images for all active releases.
 These images will be updated monthly or as needed for emergency fixes.
 These rolling updates are tagged with the major version number only.
 For example: `docker pull centos:6` or `docker pull centos:7`